-Students' achievement in Semester 1, Year 10 will determine the subjects they can study in Years 11 and 12.
+A student's achievement in Semester 1 of Year 10 will determine the subjects they can study in Years 11 and 12.

 Students wanting to enter the ATAR Pathway in Senior School require a minimum B Grade in Year 10 subjects.